From our private database of 33,800+ case briefs...

 Kentucky Court of Appeals

 Rehm-Zeiher Co.
-(Rehm-Zeiher) (plaintiff) is a seller of whisky.
-It purchases whisky from distilleries and sells the whisky at market price.
+(Rehm-Zeiher) (plaintiff) was a seller of whisky.
+It purchased whisky from distilleries and sold the whisky at market price.
 F.G.
 Walker Co.
-(Walker) owns and operates a distillery of whisky.
+(Walker) (defendant) owned and operated a whisky distillery.
 On November 17, 1908, Rehm-Zeiher and Walker entered into a contract providing that Rehm-Zieher would purchase gradually increasing quantities of whisky from Walker from 1909 to 1912.
 Under the contract, Walker was to provide 2,000 cases of whisky in 1909; 3,000 cases in 1910; 4,000 cases in 1911; and 5,000 cases in 1912.
 Walker was excused from performance in case fire destroyed its products or distillery.
 Rehm-Zieher was permitted for “any unforeseen reason” to refuse to accept and pay for either all or part of each delivery of whisky.
 In 1909, Rehm-Zeiher only ordered and received 786 of the 2,000 cases called for in the contract.
 In 1910, Rehm-Zeiher only ordered and received 1,200 of the 3,000 cases called for in the contract.
 In 1911, the price of whisky significantly increased.
-Walker furnished to Rehm-Zeiher 1,044 of the 4,000 cases called for in the contract that year, and refused to deliver any more.
-Rehm-Zeiher brought suit in Kentucky state court alleging Walker breached the contract by refusing to deliver more than 1,044 cases in 1911, and seeking damages of $6,798.
-At trial, the jury held for Walker on the ground that the contract between Rehm-Zeiher and Walker lacked mutuality of obligation and was thus unenforceable.
+Walker furnished to Rehm-Zeiher 1,044 of the 4,000 cases called for in the contract that year and refused to deliver any more.
+Rehm-Zeiher brought suit in Kentucky state court alleging that Walker breached the contract by refusing to deliver more than 1,044 cases in 1911, and seeking damages of $6,798.
+After trial, the judge directed a verdict for Walker on the ground that the contract between Rehm-Zeiher and Walker lacked mutuality of obligation and was thus unenforceable.
 Rehm-Zeiher appealed.

 Rule of Law